A large part of Mark Dantonio's job is to get people to trust him.

 I'm sure Rucker is happy.
 I'm sure the players are happy, especially since Dantonio amazingly put the decision largely in their hands.
 I'm sure a portion of Michigan State fans are happy.

 The outside world will be outraged.
 That's just the way it goes.

 You don't reinstate a player the same day he's released from jail once.
 You certainly don't do so again, after the first player totally burned you by getting busted for a second time.
 And you don't do it after talking about a zero-tolerance policy.

 Let me make this clear: Chris L. Rucker is not Glenn Winston.
 Rucker's actions don't come close to what Winston did in his time at Michigan State.
-But no matter the circumstances surrounding Rucker's arrest, he was drinking, got cited and had to spend time in jail after reaching a plea agreement.
+But no matter the circumstances surrounding Rucker's arrested, he was drinking, got cited and had to spend time in jail after reaching a plea agreement.